What’s Happening to Cookies?

 The Trade Desk, a demand side media buying platform, is leading the charge in developing Unified ID 2.0 (UID2.0).

-UID2.0 is an open source framework that, in lieu of cookies, will leverage user’s anonymized email addresses.
-This is done via gaining consent by logging into a single specific website or app.
+UID2.0 is an open source framework that, in lieu of cookies, will leverage user’s anonymized email addresses via gaining consent by logging into a single specific website or app.

-The Trade Desk also suggests that this approach is not only more privacy-first but that it’s also more operable between devices and platforms without increasing effort or frustration from the user.
+The Trade Desk suggests this approach is not only just more "privacy-first", but even more operable between devices and platforms - without increasing effort or frustration for users.

 Here’s a more in depth introduction to UID2.0 directly from the Trade Desk.

 Secure Private Advertising Remotely Run On Webserver (SPARROW)

 Criteo’s framework is called SPARROW which would still involve outside servers but it would be an independent third-party.
 This could keep user data more private and still enable features that could be lost completely with Google’s solution such as remarketing.